Insights 101 | Environmental Pollution Insurance in Canada explained

 - Lead-based paint

-- Any contaminants or chemicals that could be released into the air or public water supply (this list could be endless, including solvents, degreasers, paints, cleaning products, fuels, pesticides, herbicides, etc.)
+- Any contaminants or chemicals that could be released into the air or public water supply.
+For example, solvents, degreasers, paints, cleaning products, fuels, pesticides, herbicides, etc.

 - Aboveground or underground storage tanks